 care and protection order: Legal order or arrangement that gives child protection departments some responsibility for a child’s welfare.

 carer: Person who cares for another person (often a relative or friend) and has the responsibility for making decisions about that person’s daily care.
-In the Australian Bureau of Statistics Survey of Disability, Ageing and Carers, a carer is defined as a person who provides any informal assistance (help or supervision) to people with disability or older people, with assistance being ongoing, or likely to be ongoing, for at least 6 months.
+In the Australian Bureau of Statistics Survey of Disability, Ageing and Carers, a carer is defined as a person who provides any informal assistance (help or supervision) to people with disability or older people (aged 65 years and over), with assistance being ongoing, or likely to be ongoing, for at least 6 months.
 See also direct carer, informal carer and primary carer.

-Carer Payment: Means-tested, income-support payment for people providing constant care for a person with physical, intellectual or psychiatric disability or severe medical condition and, due to their caring role, are unable to support themselves through substantial paid employment.
+Carer Payment: Means-tested income support payment for people providing constant care for a person with physical, intellectual or psychiatric disability, severe medical condition, or who is frail aged and, due to their caring role, are unable to support themselves through substantial paid employment.

-Centrelink: Program of the Australian Government administered through the Department of Human Services, and a key component of Australia’s social security system.
-Centrelink delivers a range of government payments and services for retirees, the unemployed, families, carers, parents, people with disability, Aboriginal and Torres Strait Islander Australians, and people from diverse cultural and linguistic backgrounds.
+Centrelink: Centrelink social security payments and services administered by the Department of Social Services and delivered by Services Australia for retirees, the unemployed, families, carers, parents, people with disability, Aboriginal and Torres Strait Islander people, and people from diverse cultural and linguistic backgrounds.

 children receiving child protection services: Children who are the subject of an investigation of a notification, on a care and protection order, and/or in out-of-home care.